OSGeo/gdal/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 .. note::

-   The HDF5 modelisation allows for more complex datatypes, but for now, we will stand with the aboe restrictions, which should be sufficient to cover most practical use cases.
+   The HDF5 modelisation allows for more complex datatypes, but for now, we will stand with the above restrictions, which should be sufficient to cover most practical use cases.

 .. note::